 These allegations, it is important to note, remain largely unexamined.
 They raise an interesting question, however, about the business judgment rule.
 Could the former CEO justify these alleged acts on the grounds that he believed that they were in the corporation’s best interest, or that they actually did benefit the corporation?
 We might never know the answers, but they present an interesting scenario.

 Since 1976, Bay Area business litigation attorney James G. Schwartz has represented the interests of businesses and business owners.
-To schedule a free and confidential consultation with a knowledgeable and skilled business advocate, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with a knowledgeable and skilled business advocate, contact us today online or at (925) 463-1073.

 More Blog Posts: